Skhmt/smol-ps/README.md

 small pubsub, mostly for fun code golfing

-provided as just code snippets in this `readme` because they're just a single line and honestly probably should not be used in production anyway
+provided only as code snippets in this `readme` because they're just a single line and honestly probably should not be used in production anyway

 ## pollutes global/window ns, minified 97 bytes: